Two Met Police officers committed gross misconduct in Child Q search, panel says

 Pc Linge was 41 and had joined the force in August 2018.

-Pc Wray was a 24-year-old probationary officer at the time of the search.
-The university graduate had jobs college auditing and with cancer research before she joined the force.
+Pc Wray was a 24-year-old probationary officer who arrived at the scene after key decisions had been made, the panel found.

+England’s children’s commissioner Dame Rachel de Souza described the case as “one of the most shocking and profoundly disturbing incidents involving the treatment of a child by police in recent memory”.

+She said the gross misconduct findings are “a critical step in the pursuit of accountability but will not make up for the serious failures in safeguarding”, adding “Child Q’s case has to be a line in the sand”.